socketio/socket.io/docs/API.md

   - `socket` _(engine.Socket)_
   - **Returns** `Server`

 Advanced use only.
-Creates a new `socket.io` client from the incoming engine.io (or compatible API) `socket`.
+Creates a new `socket.io` client from the incoming engine.io (or compatible API) `Socket`.

 #### server.of(nsp)